minvws/nl-covid19-coronacheck-website/_questions/en/13-de-app-zegt-dat-er-geen-negatief-testresultaat-gevonden-is-hoe-kan-dit.md

 showContact: true
 published: false
 ---
-If the app doesn’t show a negative test result, there are 2 possible scenarios:
+If the app doesn't show a negative test result, there are 2 possible scenarios:

 1. **Your test result has yet to be processed** <br />
    It can take a couple of hours before your test result is processed by the testing location.
 Try again later.
 Did you take your test more than a few hours ago?
 Contact your testing location.

 2. **Your test result was positive** <br />
-   A positive test result indicates you had corona at the time of testing, which means you can’t make a test declaration by means of a QR code.
+   A positive test result indicates you had corona at the time of testing, which means you can't make a test declaration by means of a QR code.
 The testing location will get in touch with you.